ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 </div>

 When you register your device as a core device in greengrass you immediately get some nice additional benefits from this.
-For example you can immediately see all the network interfaces on your core device and what ip addresses are allocated to it.
+For example, you can immediately see all the network interfaces on your core device and what ip addresses got allocated.
-This is especially usefull if you want to ssh to your device and do not have fixed ip attached to it.
+This is especially useful if you want to ssh to your device and do not have fixed ip attached to it.
 <div style="text-align: center;">
   <img alt="Greengrass core" src="/img/2020-09-25-ghelamco-alert/ggcore.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 #### Getting it to work
-Now that we have greengrass installed and our RPI device is configured as a core in our greengrass group we can start making full use of the capabilities it has.
+Now we have greengrass installed, and we configured our RPI as a core in our greengrass group we can start making full use of the capabilities it has.
 We first installed the docker connector plugin for greengrass.
 This plugin allows you to run docker containers on your core device and makes use of **docker** and **docker compose**.
 <div style="text-align: center;">